 Step 2: After that, click on Scan for hardware changes.

-The issue of Windows did not detect any networking hardware should be resolved by one of the fixes suggested.
+The issue of Windows not detecting any networking hardware should be resolved by one of the suggested fixes.

 - How to Disable Startup Programs on Windows PC

 - How to Fix Nvidia graphics driver is not compatible with this version of windows

 - 2 Simple Ways To Update Apps On Vizio TV?